|

 E. W. Bunker is also one of Washburn county's successful farmers and

 his is a fine farm, too.
-It is located about one and a half miles
+It is located about one and a half

 south of the village on the Shell Lake and Spooner road.
 Mr.